 Following the successful launch of the Marketing Week site last year, we were commissioned by Centaur Media Group to relaunch their Design Week site.
-This build came with it’s own unique features and challenges and we’re proud to say it’s one of ours.
+We’re proud to say this is one of ours.

-Late in 2013 we were approached by the Catholic Herald to design their new website.
-They confided they were looking to launch a magazine in 2014 and were keen to ensure their branding ran smoothly from paper to online presence.
-We were the people chosen to help them do this.
+We were approached by the Catholic Herald to design their new website.
+They were looking to launch a magazine and were keen to ensure their branding ran smoothly from paper to online presence.

-Project Babb is an experiment in shareable content from The Telegraph’s Sports section, designed to broaden the paper’s audience and create highly shareable content, designed to work especially well on mobile browsers.
+Project Babb is an experiment in shareable content from The Telegraph’s Sports section.
+The site was designed to broaden the paper’s audience, create highly shareable content and work especially well on mobile browsers.

 The University of Nottingham operates a large number of blogs in a single WordPress install that we manage, along with a number of other WordPress based sites.
 Here we describe what we do for the organisation.